StuartCowley/perry-baran-book-library/README.md

 An Express.js API that interacts with a sequelize database via CRUD requests to store and interact with reader and book information.

-Sequelize uses MySQL for tests and Postgres for production.
+Sequelize uses MySQL dialect for tests and Postgres for production.

 Implements Test-Driven development using Mocha and Chai.